abraham-ny/easygit/README.md

 ## How to Use:

 1. **Executable File:**
    - Copy the `easygit.exe` file and paste it into your main directory.

 2. **Keyboard Control:**
+   - Press enter to open the current folder in VSCode
    - Press the space key to update.
    - Utilize the arrow keys (left, right) to navigate between folders.